Abdulazeez1010/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The seventeenth script diplays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd The eighteenth script diplays all lines that do not contain the specified pattern in the file The ninteenth script displays lines that start with a letter includingg capital letter
+The seventeenth script diplays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd The eighteenth script diplays all lines that do not contain the specified pattern in the file The ninteenth script displays lines that start with a letter includingg capital letter The twentieth script replaces A and c with Z and e respectively